TymanWasTaken/ForgeModdingResources/mytutorials/setting-up.md

 5. Save the run.

 ### Eclipse
-To be totally honest, I don't even remember how to do it so this may not be entirely correct <sub><sup>intellij is better imo anyway<sup><sub>
+To be totally honest, I don't even remember how to do it so this may not be entirely correct <sub><sup>Intellij is better in my opinion anyway<sup><sub>
-1. Open eclipse and open the folder you just unzipped as a project
+1. Open Eclipse and open the folder you just unzipped as a project
 2. Open powershell/cmd/bash (whatever form of terminal you prefer), navigate to your project directory (likely using `cd path/to/project`)
 3. Run `./gradlew setupDecompWorkspace` (This will likely take a few minutes, as it has to decompile minecraft.)
 4. After that is done, run `./gradlew eclipse` to set up for eclipse.